voldien/jhpm/README.md

 jhpm ( Java hpm) is a wrapper library of the hpm library for using it in the Java languages.

-The project consists of declared java classes and the JNI code for implementing of the mapping between the c code and the java methods.
+The project consists of declared java classes and the JNI code for implementing the mapping between the c code and the java methods.

 # Motivation #

-The project was created in order create Java interface library for utilizing the hpm library.
-Where the hpm ( high performance matrices) library uses the most approiated SIMD extension available on the system, in order to increase the performance per math operation.
+The project was created in order to create a Java interface library for utilizing the hpm library.
+Where the hpm (high-performance matrices) library uses the most appropriated SIMD extension available on the system, in order to increase the performance per math operation.
 See more details at [hpm](https://github.com/voldien/hpm).

 # Installation #